Joint signature of two or more systems with applications to multistate systems made up of two-state components: Introduction

-\begin{example} As a basic example consider the systems $\S_1=(C,\phi_1,F)$ and $\S_2=(C,\phi_2,F)$, where $C$ is a set of four components and the structure functions $\phi_1$ and $\phi_2$ are depicted in Figures \ref{figure1} and \ref{figure2}, respectively.
+as depicted in Figures \ref{figure1} and \ref{figure2}.
 Since $\S_1$ is a series system made up of components 1 and 2, the function $\phi_1$ is constant with respect to its third and fourth variables.
 Similarly, we see that $\phi_2$ is constant with respect to its first variable. \end{example}

+\begin{remark} Example~\ref{ex:1} enables us to emphasize the need to consider semicoherent systems instead of coherent systems.
+Indeed, by doing so we can consider several systems that share only some (and not all) components. \end{remark}